 2. Whoopi Goldberg

-What you may not know is that each time she boards the plane she has a panic attack.
+What many people don’t know is that each time she boards a plane she has a panic attack.

 Whoopi says, “If I see it, it lives in my brain,” due to being a visual person.
 Goldberg grew up in a deprived housing project and had learning disabilities.